-Huawei is one of the largest companies in the smartphone market, and they ship all their devices with proprietary HiSilicon Kirin chipset range.
+Huawei is one of the largest companies in the smartphone market, and they ship all their devices with a proprietary HiSilicon Kirin chipset range.
 They produce high-end chipsets and have never gone to any company for fulfilling their chipset demands.
-Most of the Android device manufacturers prefer to go with the Qualcomm’s Snapdragon offerings.
+Most of the Android device manufacturers prefer to go with Qualcomm’s Snapdragon offerings.

 The chipset which Huawei uses in the upper mid-range section is the HiSilicon Kirin 710, while the chipset Qualcomm produces for the same segment is Snapdragon 675.
 Both of the chipsets are powerful for their price and produce similar results with some differences.

 Also read: Snapdragon 855 Plus vs Apple A12 Bionic

 The two chipsets are compared below on different parameters with a specification comparison table at the end of the article.